 The Diocese of Elphin General Trust Fund, through the medium of levies and direct payments for service, contributes towards the cost of pastoral services established at provincial and national level, the Galway Regional Marriage Tribunal and the Councils, Commissions and Services of the Episcopal Conference.
 This includes services to marriage preparation and counselling services, migrants, prisoners overseas, justice and peace as well as a range of administrative supports.
 This is now funded from the contributions of the parishes.
-The cost of these services in the year under review was €61,296.
+The cost of these services in the year under review was €45,079, representing a reduction of over 20% on the previous year.